KennethTrecy/origenne_template/README.md

 ./merge_from_template.ps1 [branch you want to use from the template]
 ```

+## Notes
+It is optional to attribute this repository in other template/projects.

 ### License
 The repository is licensed under [MIT-0].
 Since this is a template repository, you can remove
 license file if you want to use other license, or you can use the template repository for a private